vtjc2002/LearnAI-Bootcamp/lab01.3_customvision02/0_README.md

 **Important Note should you recieve a Nuget Package Error**
 -----------------------------------------------------------

 Long files name can cause Nuget package failures.
-Should you recieve this error, it is recommended that you place the solution files in a folder you have created to reduce the number of characters in the filepath.
+Should you receive this error, it is recommended that you place the solution files in a folder you have created to reduce the number of characters in the filepath.

-If you recieve the following error
+If you receive the following error

 >NuGet Package restore failed for project ObjectDetection:
 >The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters,
 >and the directory name must be less than 248 characters..
 Please see Error List window for detailed warnings and errors.

-Peform the following steps
+Perform the following steps

 1. Create a folder in the C:\ named Temp
 2. In Windows Explorer, browse to the folder C:\LearnAI-Bootcamp\lab01.3_customvision02\Resources\Starter